JayOneTheSk8/icarus-wiki/README.md

 ### `AttributesSection`

 Attributes are typicaly more concise than other information.
-With that, a section with the `title` of any of the constants in the `attributesTitlesList` will be interpreted as an `AttributesSection` which will display individual `Attributes` in a grouped fashion.
+With that, a section with the `title` of any of the constants in the `ATTRIBUTES_TITLES_LIST` will be interpreted as an `AttributesSection` which will display individual `Attributes` in a grouped fashion.

 ```typescript
 const attributes: AttributesSection = {